WPIRoboticsEngineering/LabCodeRepoSetup/README.md

 Run LabCodeRepoSetupMain with a json file as arguments to set up repos for the start of term

+Run LabCodeRepoSetupMain with a json file and a csv file as arguments to set up repos for the start of term by parsing the csv for the student-team mapping.
+CAUTION this is brittle, the json is more stable.

 Run DownloadAllLabRepos with a json file as arguments to download all Lab repos for grading

 Run DownloadAllHomeworkRepos with a json file as arguments to download all Homework repos for grading

+Run UpdateAllLabRepos with a json file as arguments to Hotfix student lab repos with changes made to the source repo.

 # JSON Config file